MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/learn/quick-enable-hybrid-vm.md

 In this quickstart, you'll deploy and configure the Azure Connected Machine agent on a Windows or Linux machine hosted outside of Azure, so that the machine can be managed through Azure Arc-enabled servers.

-While you can repeat the steps in this topic as needed to onboard additional machines, we also provide a variety of other options for deploying the agent, including several methods designed to onboard machines at scale.
+While you can repeat the steps in this article as needed to onboard additional machines, we also provide other options for deploying the agent, including several methods designed to onboard machines at scale.
 For more information, see [Azure Connected Machine agent deployment options](../deployment-options.md).

 > [!TIP]
 > If you prefer to try out things in a sample/practice experience, get started quickly with [Azure Arc Jumpstart](https://azurearcjumpstart.com/azure_arc_jumpstart/azure_arc_servers).